ctedijanto/swift-spatial-prediction/README.md

 * `06-figures.Rmd`: 30 minutes
 	- Decrease `n_permute_variog` (default = 1000) and/or `n_bs_cor` (default = 1000) for shorter runtime

+Runtimes may be increased by 5-10 minutes on RStudio Server.
 Ensemble model output may vary from run to run; the parallel processing of the package makes it challenging to set seeds for exact replication.

 ## Troubleshooting